ageh/tool-installer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-tool-installer (tooli) is a tool to quickly download binaries from GitHub release pages and install them into a folder.
+tool-installer (executable name: `tooli`) is a tool to quickly download binaries from GitHub release pages and install them into a folder.

 I wrote tool-installer to automate downloading a bunch of tools from GitHub release pages because obviously having to do that manually when setting up a new computer is tedious.
 It always installs the latest version and can therefore also update existing tools.